Coder-990/Lab3/README.md

 of specific situations when running a Java application.
 In addition, a way to use an external library for managed log files - Logback - is described.
 Also, the application is using JavaDoc to be documented.

-# before cloning
-look at pom.xml, see the <artifactId>name</artifactId>
-rename the save directory same as is the <artifactId> name.